Est. 2008

 A third tile, right beside her head in the toilet alcove, stuttered, “I’m nu-nu-number three hundred and fifty and I’m d-doing my b-b—best!
 What the fuck am I for, M-Maggie?”

-She knew this was ventriloquism, that these were thoughts and not voices, but she was helpless to stem their intrusion, and she slumped backward onto the closed toilet seat, knocking her toothbrush to the floor and began to weep through the tasteless mixture in her mouth.
+She knew this was hallucination, that these were thoughts and not voices, but she was helpless to stop them, and she slumped backward onto the closed toilet seat, knocking her toothbrush to the floor.
+She began to weep through the tasteless mixture in her mouth.

 I’m number one!” came a whimper from the very corner of the room, near the ceiling, “Am I important?
 What do I fucking win?
 Do you love me?”

 Maggie noticed, and wondered how she hadn’t earlier, that the pink walls were filthy, mottled with spots of mold and chalky smears.
-She looked down to see if the floor was in a similar condition and imagined she could see the grout lines between the larger, white tiles warping slowly into a jagged arrangement like subsurface cracks.
+She looked down to see if the floor was in a similar condition and it seemed that the lines of grout between the larger, white floor tiles were warping slowly into a jagged arrangement like subsurface cracks.
 She drew up her knees and hugged her legs close as the whispering squares chorused around her.

 “I’m number nineteen and I’m scared!
 Pay attention to me!
 Fucking care about me!”